-Make an impact on students and schools by seeking a teaching job in the TFA’s Southwest Ohio region, serving students and communities in Dayton, Cincinnati, and Northern Kentucky.
+Make an impact on students and schools by seeking a teaching job in the TFA’s Ohio region, serving students and communities in Dayton, Cincinnati, Cleveland, Columbus, and Northern Kentucky.

-Are you searching for a teaching position in Southwest Ohio for the school year?
+Are you searching for a teaching position in Ohio for the school year?

-Consider Teach For America (TFA), which offers a unique opportunity to make an impact in students’ lives and serve the communities of Dayton, Cincinnati, and Northern Kentucky.
-Teach for America has been in the Southwest Ohio region since 2012.
+Consider Teach For America (TFA), which offers a unique opportunity to make an impact in students’ lives and serve the communities of Dayton, Cincinnati, Cleveland, Columbus, and Northern Kentucky.
+Teach for America has serving the children of the Ohio region since 2012.

 Teach For America’s Approach